signalfx/maestro-ng/README.md

   # defaults for some of the ship attributes (see below)
 ships:
   # Ship definitions (see below)
+include_services:
+  # Load services from a different configuration file
 services:
   # Service definitions (see below)
 ```